nxp-imx/imx-smw/Documentations/user_guide/tpm2/tpm2_tool_user_guide.md

    persistent key.
  - None of the Symmetric and Private part of the Asymmetric key can be exported, even in encrypted format.
+ - For ECDSA algorithms, the algorithm digest size (in bits) must be equal to the asymmetric keypair security size (in bits).
+Exception for SHA512: keypair security size must be 521.

 # Commands and Examples